Very faint line on pregnancy test: am I pregnant?

 Can a faint line ever mean I'm not pregnant?

-So should I do another test?
+So if I get a faint line, should I do another test?

 It's up to you.
 A faint line is a positive test but, as I’ve explained above, sadly not all pregnancies progress through the very early stages.
 If you want to test again, I would recommend leaving it a couple of days or so.

 I'd also recommend that you make sure you do the pregnancy test the first time you wee that day as that's the time of day when your wee is likely to be more concentrated.

 What's hCG exactly – and how do pregnancy tests work?

 HCG is a hormone that's made initially by the embryo itself, and then by your placenta, and has various roles, from supporting the corpus luteum (what is left when the egg is released) to supporting implantation.

 The pregnancy test works by absorbing your urine onto the pad or strip of the pregnancy test and, if there's hCG present in that urine, it will bind to antibodies which are attached to the coloured dye in the test that forms the blue or pink test line – and make that line show up.